 The METH(methodology) course is composed of two part.
 The first part teach us the good practice in the developement of software like versionning, continuous integration and deployment with Docker.
 The second part of this course is an intensive week on how to assess a research hypothesis by valid and reproducible experiments.

 The RAS(Rédaction d'articles scientifiques / Writing of scientific publications) teach us how the world of research communicate and validate results of your work.

 The CONF(conference) course is a cycle of presentations, which provide an overview of other aspects of academic and industrial research.

 The BIBL(Bibliography) course is a part of our internship work.
 From mid-october to later january we had to read a lot of articles related to our internship subject and produce a report of our reading.
 My subject was "Self-adaptable virtual machines", the goal of this intership was to design a new pattern for language interpretation with an explicit feedback loop inspired from Dynamic Adaptative Systems(DAS).
-You can find this bibliography here.

 The colloquium is an introduction exercise to oral academic presentations.
 The presentations offer an overview of current research on the subjects of the different internships (oral equivalent of BIBL).